ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R123]**	BPI Interoperability Services MUST support policy management.

-Policy Management in this context refers to the management of authentication and authorization rules to access and execute BPI functionality for roles of BPI User across multiple BPIs.
+Policy Management in this context refers to the management of authentication and authorization rules to access and execute BPI functionality for roles of BPI Users across multiple BPIs.

 ### 5.5.3 Discoverable and Negotiable BPI Interoperability Services

-BPI Interoperability services discoverability is facilitated through BPI identifiers representing BPI Operator identities resolvable to BPI Interoperability services URIs of a BPI as described in section 3.
+BPI Interoperability services discoverability is facilitated through BPI identifiers representing BPI Operator identities resolvable to BPI Interoperability services URIs of a BPI as described in Section 3.

-To facilitate ease of discovert, a BPI may publish a verifiable and non-repudiable list of its BPI User.
+To facilitate ease of discoverability, a BPI may publish a verifiable and non-repudiable list of its BPI Users.
 Ideally, each entry consists of W3C verifiable credentials establishing the membership of a BPI User in a BPI with credential subjects resolvable to the offered BPI services.

-A minimal requirement on the resolvable identifier is to list service endpoints that allow for further BPI service discovery and the establishment of a secure communication channel between either BPIs or BPI User.
+A minimal requirement on the resolvable identifier is to list service endpoints that allow for further BPI service discovery and the establishment of a secure communication channel between either BPIs or BPI Users.

-**[R124]**	The service endpoint specification of the resolvable BPI identifier MUST list BPI service endpoints that allow for further BPI service discovery and the establishment of a secure channel between either BPIs or BPI User.
+**[R124]**	The service endpoint specification of the resolvable BPI identifier MUST list BPI service endpoints that allow for further BPI service discovery and the establishment of a secure channel between either BPIs or BPI Users.

-**[D16]** Each BPI service SHOULD be defined by an identifier that corresponds to the resolvable BPI identifier and its associated signing key(s) that offers this BPI service.
+**[D16]** Each BPI service SHOULD be defined by an identifier that corresponds to the resolvable BPI identifier and its associated signing key(s) that offer this BPI service.

 **[D17]** Each BPI service SHOULD be described by the following elements:
 * a BPI service domain such as “BPIStateProcessing”